imstellar/assignment2/README.md

 As I have outlined earlier, My footer and navigation bar elements are static through each page however, im using the `script.js` to determine the current page the user is on and highlight the matching button to keep the user informed of what part of the website they are on right now, im doing this instead of changing the button styles per page, this makes it simpler overall and modular if any changes are made.

 I used @media queries in each page and tools such as flexbox to make the website more responsive and allow for better navigation on as many devices as possible, even then adding responsiveness to the carousel from bootstrap is quite difficult and therefore may cause issues at times.

+Along with that, in the main page `index.html`, I have added a carousel using bootstrap, this proved to be a challenge and has taken a long time to make sure the sizing and animations work as intended.
+With that said however the carousel has also been made into a very responsive design and works well all the way down to 400px width without issue.

 ## 3 - Testing
 ### 3.1 - Test plan